 40 Fundamentals of Stage Costuming Primary course in area of costume design and construction.
 Three hours.
-I, II.
-Thaler.
+I. Thaler.
+Offered fall semester only.

 41 Historic Costume for the Stage Overview of period costume and its adaptation for the stage.
 Three hours.
 I. Thaler.